Akash6776/Travel_App/README.md

 It is a Travel application where you can select the holiday package in india.
 There should be a work-life balance and modern day travelers need to plan their trips, here comes the usage of travel applications.A travel app is a Web application that helps a person make travel reservations and browse travel packages.
 Here you can search destination and book the package according to your desired date and budgets.

+This app is made by using:-
+# HTML CSS JavaScript ReactJs

 # Getting Started with Create React App